-The GMAT is scored on a 200-800 scale while GRE doesn’t provide you with a total score.
+The GMAT is scored on a 200-800 scale (this is a total score), while GRE doesn’t provide you with a total score.
 However, the Verbal Reasoning and Quantitative sections of both GMAT and GRE play a major role in deciding your cumulative scores.
-In GRE, the scores of Quant and Verbal, which are separately scored in the range of 130-160, are simply added to give your cumulative GRE score.
-However, in GMAT, your Verbal and Quant scores are separately scored and scaled to calculate your cumulative GMAT score.
+In GRE, the scores of Quant and Verbal, which are separately scored in the range of 130-160, are just added together to give your total GRE score.
+However, in GMAT, your Verbal and Quant scores are separately scored and scaled to calculate your overall GMAT score.

 To use this tool for GRE conversion to GMAT, you should first visit the ETS website and go to the Score Interpretation Resources page, where you’ll find Business School Comparison Tool.
 Then, you have to enter your GRE Quant and verbal scores in the boxes provided there.
 Once you fill it, you will get the possible GMAT total score, along with the predicted GMAT Verbal and quantitative score.

-To begin with, given below is a GRE to GMAT Score Conversion Table that shows how the GRE scores are converted to GMAT scores.
+To begin with, given below is a GRE to GMAT Score Conversion table that shows how the GRE scores are converted to GMAT scores.
 The table is created based on the data provided by the GRE’s comparison tool for B-schools.